Physics-50/Module-3/docs/week1.md

 --------------

 In this module you will be studying a light interference effect called <strong>diffraction</strong>.
-This phenomenon will allow you to measure the wavelength of visible light (of the order $latex 10^{-6}$ meters), and optionally, to measure the spacing of tracks on a CD!
+This phenomenon will allow you to measure the wavelength of visible light (of the order $$ 10^{-6}$$ meters), and optionally, to measure the spacing of tracks on a CD!

 ## Background Theory